I heard a flock of geese flying high in the sky over Wildcat Boulevard the other morning.

 Volunteering as a bell ringer has many personal rewards also.
 I saw many people I hadn’t seen in years.
 I saw former students who caught me up on their lives.
 I met their children and grandchildren, received handshakes and hugs.

-Page 2 of 2 - Take a walk, volunteer when you can, overuse those signal lights, have a Merry Christmas filled with giving and joy, and see what you notice while passing along Wildcat Boulevard.
+Take a walk, volunteer when you can, overuse those signal lights, have a Merry Christmas filled with giving and joy, and see what you notice while passing along Wildcat Boulevard.

 Russell Hively writes a weekly column for the Daily News.